lharri73/DBC-Language-Syntax/README.md

 1. Signals that are multiplexed will not be recognized

 ## Todo items
-- promote to language server
+- Promote to language server
-- include debugging (invalid offset, start bit, min, max, etc)
+- Include debugging (invalid offset, start bit, min, max, etc)
-- hover box to show all related fields as a hint
+- Hover box to show all related fields as a hint

 ## Release Notes